-1. Start Doing SEO of Your Website
+1. Start Doing SEO for Your Website

 Many companies use a poorly optimized site that doesn’t answer their customers’ questions or meet all their needs.
 In contrast, others have unclear business models and can’t afford the time needed for an effective marketing campaign- this leads them down different paths with no one really knowing which one will work best to get more organic traffic from potential clients.

 - Post your small business on Google My Business.

 - Ask your current clients to drop a review.

 - Post-high-quality content with a good amount of words.

 Publishing blogs on a website is an amazing way to generate traffic and rank on search engines.
 Use heavy-volume keywords and topics.
 It doesn’t have to be text form only.
 Your blog can include podcasts, explainer videos, infographics, and guides, etc.